-Now that you’ve gotten all the laborious parts of your move taken care of, there are just a few final tasks left to complete before you can call yourself a full Missoulan.
+Now that you’ve gotten all the laborious parts of your move taken care of, there are just a few final tasks left to complete before you can call yourself a full Missoulian.

-- Out-of-State Vehicle Registration: And if you’re coming to Missoula with a car that has out-of-state plates, you should probably register your car in Montana.
+- Out-of-state vehicle registration: If you’re coming to Missoula with a car that has out-of-state plates, you should probably register your car in Montana.

 It’s always hard to know exactly where to start when it comes to finding entertainment in a new city.